nathiedeheyl/oneiric-oracle/README.md

 ## Technologies

 - Google Fonts for typography
+- Flaticon for icons
-- Font Awesome for favicon
+- Favicon.io for converting icon to favicon
+- Coolors for generating the color palette

 ## Testing